Academic Calendar

 Pre- or corequisite(s): None.

-Mandarin 302 is a continuation of Mandarin 301.
-Students will continue to use a holistic approach to develop their listening, speaking, reading, and writing skills of the Chinese language with a special focus on the last two linguistic skills.
-They will continue to consolidate their language knowledge with more complex grammatical structures, phrases, and idioms.
-They will gain more writing skills with various forms in Chinese social and cultural contexts.
-By the end of the course, students will have achieved proficiency in both reading and writing, with more sophisticated skills and advanced usages.
+Students use a holistic approach to develop their listening, speaking, reading, and writing skills of the Chinese language.
+They continue to consolidate their language knowledge with more complex grammatical structures, phrases, and idioms, and gain more oral and writing skills with various forms in Chinese social and cultural contexts.

 Current Students